jamescarruthers/RadioMusicAltFirmware/README.md

 Trigger output on OUT

+Control gravity and bounce with station and start pots — start with them somewhere in the middle

-To-do: knobs adjust gravity and bounce, alternative mode where OUT is related to height
+To-do: alternative mode where OUT is related to height